zalando/riptide/README.md

 Binary selectors should be used very rarely as they are naturally very limited in terms of usability.
 Having a lot of them also increases the size if your routing tree significantly.
 Compared to *equality selectors*, you can think of binary selectors as being nothing more than *if* statements.

+The only built-in binary selector checks whether the `Location` and `Content-Location` header are present and have the same value, i.e. whether a client can use the response body of a `POST` without the need for a second `GET` request:

 ```java
 enum CurrentRepresentationSelector implements BinarySelector {